jbolonski/backgrounder/README.md

 # Desktop Background Manager

-A PowerShell script to save, change, and restore your Windows desktop background settings with **multi-monitor support**.
+A .NET console application to save, change, and restore your Windows desktop background settings with **multi-monitor support**.

 ## Features